 The Scottish Auto Cycle Union (SACU) is the controlling body for motorcycle sport in Scotland.
 Formed in 1913, we have more than 40 affiliated clubs organising events for all ages and abilities.
 We issue competition licenses, provide event insurance and training for officials and each sporting discipline has its own committee, elected by the clubs, to help promote and develop their sport.

-The 2016 ACU Handbook is available to download.
+The 2016 ACU Handbook is available from the SACU Office or to download.
 Click here to download

 SACU EVENTS ON THIS WEEKEND